-You must agree on a room price with your provider before moving into an aged care home, as part of your accommodation agreement.
+You must agree on a room price with your provider and enter into an accommodation agreement before moving into an aged care home.
 How much you pay will also depend on your means assessment.

 Aged care homes must publish their maximum room prices in the Find a provider tool.
 You can negotiate a lower price.